Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

-Let us start with Ref.\cite{singular alpha}, where A. Linde showed that a potential of the shape similar to Fig.1 can be obtained in a singular $\alpha$-attractor model.
-If $\alpha >1/3$ and the initial value of $\varphi$ is sufficiently large, then due to the almost exponential form of the potential, the expansion of the Universe can begin with a power-law inflation.
+Let us start with Ref.\cite{singular alpha}, where A. Linde showed that in the singular $\alpha$-attractor model one can obtain a potential similar to the one in Fig.1.
+If $\alpha >1/3$ and the initial value of $\varphi$ is sufficiently large, then due to the almost exponential form of the potential, the expansion of the universe can begin with a power-law inflation.
 Therefore, according to Linde's idea, inflation "may begin already at the Planck density, which solves the problem of initial conditions in this class of models along the lines of \cite{Linde 1985}".

-It turns out that in the TMT models we are studying, this idea cannot be realized.
-To understand the reason, we must return to the conclusions drawn in the previous subsection based on the analysis of the unique capabilities of TMT.
-Using the constraint (\ref{zeta fine tun}) one can see that
+It turns out that this idea cannot be implemented in the TMT models we are studying.
+To understand the reason, we must return to the conclusion made in the previous subsection based on the analysis of the unique capabilities of TMT.
+Using the constraint (\ref{zeta fine tun}), one can see that the situation described by the limit (\ref{lim zeta star}) is actually realized and $\varphi_*$ is determined by the algebraic equation